Additional classes, their methods and properties

 }

-The Node class is used in the "Dynamic" group tasks.
+The Node class is used in the Dynamic and Tree group tasks.

-In the introductory tasks (Dynamic1Dynamic2) and in the tasks
+In the introductory tasks of the Dynamic group (Dynamic1Dynamic2) and in the tasks

 devoted to stacks and queues (Dynamic3Dynamic28) the Data